RockefellerArchiveCenter/aurora/features.md

 Aurora enables users to view more details about a particular transfer by clicking on its row in the table.
 The detail page provides, as applicable:
 - Error messages
-- Metadata associated with the digital records
+- Metadata
 - Manifest
 - Log
-- Rights statements associated with transfer
+- Rights statements
 - Appraisal note

 ## Appraise